winbergoscar0/Moveer/README.md

 ### **!fmove:** ↓
 Moves users inside one voicechannel to another.
-Moves users inside overwatch to pubg.
-(Must be sent inside "moveeradmin"
+Moves users inside overwatch to pubg. <br>(Command must be sent inside "moveeradmin")
 <br>Example command `!fmove overwatch pubg`

 # Notes:
 1. If your voice channel contains spaces use `!fmove "channel 1" "channel 2"`
 2. `!fmove` and `!cmove` are both admin commands and requires the command to be sent inside a text channel named "moveeradmin"
-3. `!move` and `!gmove` both have admin versions that removes the requirements of users being inside "Moveer" or "GmoveerOverwatch"
+3. `!move` and `!gmove` both have admin versions that removes the requirements of users being inside "Moveer" or "GmoveerOverwatch".
+If sent inside "moveeradmin" both commands can move people from any channel.
+Please note that the !gmove will require the full name of the voicechannel.

 For more information use the !help command inside discord or join us with the link below ↓